ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

         *   **3-Player Mode (Min Bid 22):**
             *   Bid Made: +2 Game Points for Declarer.
 Declarer collects 2 units of stake *from each* opponent individually (total 4 units received).
             *   Bid Failed: -4 Game Points for Declarer.
 Declarer pays 2 units of stake *to each* opponent individually (total 4 units paid).
+    *   **Insufficient Stakes for Payment:** If a player/team owes more units of stake than they have remaining at the end of a round:
+        *   They pay what they have (all their remaining stakes).
+        *   The game ends immediately.
+        *   The player/team with remaining stakes is declared the winner.

 ## 7. Winning the Game